 Q1.
 How do I download Badland Buggy Plans once I have made a purchase?

 A1.
-Once you have made a purchase you are able to download your plans in one of two methods.
+Once you have made a purchase you are able to download your plans as follows:

 1. Once your payment has been confirmed you will be prompted to return to the Badland Buggy web site. click the link to return to the web site and there will be a link to allow you to download your plans.